Not a coincidence.

 You're not imagining it.

-- Decode the all-hands meeting and read what leadership isn't saying.
+- Decode the all-hands meeting and hear what leadership isn't saying.

-- Evaluate the company's trajectory before the trailing indicators arrive.
+- Read the company's trajectory before the trailing signals arrive — pricing, leadership turnover, project cancellations.

-- Calculate what your equity is actually worth beneath the liquidation waterfall.
+- Calculate what your equity is actually worth once the liquidation waterfall is paid.

 For customers